Crayon-ShinChan/runiu/README.md

 1. Fork the repo, then clone the repo to your local
 2. Start docker
+3. Copy `.env.example` to `.env`
-3. Run `./start-database.sh`.
+4. Run `./start-database.sh`.
 This will create a postgres database in docker locally
-4. Run `pnpm i`
+5. Run `pnpm i`
-5. Run `pnpm db:reset`.
+6. Run `pnpm db:reset`.
 This will migrate database and prepare data for development
-6. run `pnpm dev`
+7. run `pnpm dev`

 ### Database migrations